 We look forward to reading all your great work!

-The Winner in each category will receive the following:
+The Grand Prize Winner will receive the following:

 • Grand Prize of $1000.